bilodav/bilodav/README.md

 ---

 ### 📋 [Umuzi Task Manager](https://bilodav.github.io/umuzi-task-manager/)
 A clean, functional task management system built during my Umuzi internship.
-Allows users to add, track, and manage tasks with a straightforward, user-friendly interface.
+Allows users to add, track, and manage tasks that persist with a straightforward, user-friendly interface.
 Built with HTML, CSS, and JavaScript.

 ---